Secondary suites offer homeowners a variety of benefits and increase the amount of safe, affordable housing in Victoria.

 A: Your property must be in compliance with the City of Victoria's Building Bylaw and Zoning Regulation Bylaw at the time of application, and construction must comply with all permits and bylaws related to secondary suites.
 You must be current in your payment of taxes and utilities for the property.
 You must consent to public notification including name, address and grant amount, generally in the form of the City of Victoria's annual financial statements.

 If you are planning to construct a secondary suite, your first step should be to ensure that your property complies with all necessary zoning and other requirements for the construction of a secondary suite.
-The City of Victoria's Planning and Development Department, located on the second floor of Victoria City Hall, can assist you with these inquiries.
+The City's Sustainable Planning and Community Development Department, located on the second floor of Victoria City Hall, can assist you with these inquiries.
 Office hours are 8 a.m. to 4:30 p.m., Monday to Friday.

 Once you have confirmed that your property complies, you must apply for a Building Permit at Victoria City Hall.
 To learn more about the process and to have your specific questions answered, contact: Zoning at 250.361.0316 and/or Permits and Inspections at 250.361.0342.
 A Building Permit requires that a homeowner comply with the secondary suites standards in the BC Building Code.